General Architecture

 • Licenses are GPG-signed JSON payloads.
 The appliance verifies via LicenseGeneratorService::verify() against the public keyring described above.

-• Each license binds to one or more machine tokens.
-The primary token is sha256(/etc/machine-id).
-The appliance refuses to install a .lic whose token set does not include the live host's token.
+• Each license binds to up to three machine tokens.
+The primary is sha256(/etc/machine-id); the secondary is sha256(machine-id + baseboard-serial); the tertiary is sha256(baseboard-serial + cpu-id).
+The appliance refuses to install a .lic whose token set does not include the live host's primary token.

 • Seat enforcement is in User::creating(): refuse a new user when no LocalLicense is active, or when User::count() >= seats.